Maha Prasthanam

-Maha Prasthanam is a Telugu-language anthology of poems written by noted literary writer Srirangam Srinivasarao.
+Maha Prasthanam is a Telugu-language anthology of poems written by Srirangam Srinivasarao.
 It is considered an epic and magnum opus in modern Indian poetry.
 The work is a compilation of poetry written between 1930 and 1940.
-When it was published in 1950, it rocked the Telugu literary world.
-Maha Prasthanam meaning The Great Journey to a New World was also made into an Indian movie by the same name.
+When it was published in 1950, it redefined the Telugu literary world.
+Maha Prasthanam meaning The Great Journey to a New World, was also made into an Indian movie by the same name.
 The book was reprinted for the 31st time in 2010.